-Comanche war party by Richard Luce, courtesy of First People
+Comanche war party by Richard Luce, courtesy of First People.

 Camp Cooper, Texas, established in 1856, was a collection of tents and makeshift buildings made of mud, stone, and wood.

 This short-lived camp protected settlers and controlled the 400 Comanche Indians living on the nearby Comanche Reservation.
 Robert E. Lee served as a junior officer at the camp in 1856-57.
 The camp was the base of numerous expeditions and patrols against the Indians until the Civil War began, and the commander surrendered the camp to Texas troops.
-During the post-Civil War period, State militia and Texas Rangers occasionally used the camp.
+During the post-Civil War period, the State militia and Texas Rangers occasionally used the camp.

-© Kathy Alexander/Legends of America, updated December 2022.
+©Kathy Alexander/Legends of America, updated November 2025..

 Also See: